What is Zero Waste?

 Commit to this one step you’ve chosen.
 Do the best you can do each day and know that every effort matters.
 Give yourself grace when you feel like some days are better than others.
 Then, when you’re ready, revisit these steps and approach something else.
 As your life changes, so do your capabilities.
 If you want to reach a goal that requires more of your wallet or other resources, give yourself time, commit to these steps, celebrate the journey, and you’ll get there.

 That’s ok!
 There’s plenty of time to figure everything else out.
 Choose where you want to begin today, and the rest will fall into place.
 I’ve created That Minimal Life to be a resource you can turn to time and time again.
 Here’s what you can expect to find:

-– A variety of 1:1 and group consultation services are available
+– A variety of coaching services are available to you

 – New blog posts with simple steps are uploaded every other Monday

-– Weekly emails with tips and resources are sent out every Monday and you receive a FREE starter guide (PDF download) when you sign up below!
+– Weekly emails with tips and resources are sent out every Monday, plus you receive a FREE starter guide (PDF download) when you sign up below!

 – BONUS resources and perks are available on my Patreon page!
 Click here to learn about becoming a patron of That Minimal Life.